-The person you need might be you — if you educate yourself well.
+Do your research.
+The person to fix the situation might be you — if you educate yourself well.

 Will Remediation Work?

-Sometimes, not all moldy materials from a house are removed.
-Many companies fail to prevent the spread of mold spores around the house.
+It’s common that remediators fail to remove all moldy materials from a house.
+Many companies fail to prevent the spread of mold spores around the house while work is done.

 Beware Low-Ball Quotes

-Conventional mold remediator employees may inform you that you “don’t have a very big problem.”
+Conventional mold remediator employees may say: “you don’t have a very big problem.”

 This conclusion is often reached after only a superficial visual examination.

-They may quote you a job and price they think you’ll be more likely to agree to pay — instead of the job and price that would thoroughly remedy the problem.
+You may be quoted a price you’ll be more likely to agree to pay — rather than the amount of work and price that will thoroughly remedy the problem.